 This painting is one my students and I so enjoyed!
 The trees here in Georgia are about at their peak of beauty, and we could not pass up the opportunity to get a likeness of Mother Nature’s art down on canvas.
 This lesson is called “Trees at Kennesaw Mountain” art (with a twist!) and the painting pictured above is one I painted in my art class.

-- We tried to pare down the paint colors with our acrylics to a basic palette: Red, green, bright yellow, blue and white.
+- We tried to pare down the paint colors with our acrylics to a basic palette of Liquitex brand: Red, green, bright yellow, blue and white. (use what you have!
+No special trips to the store!)

 - Kitchen paper towels